zlikavac32/sql-query-parser/README.md

 Statement contains three sections, `columns`, `tables` and `where`.
 Section `column` has 2 parameters at offsets 7 and 11 and is 12 bytes long.
 Then comes 12 bytes of the section content.
 Section `tables` contains 0 parameters and is 1 byte long.
 Content of the `tables` section is `t`.
 Finally, `where` section has 1 parameter at offset 4 and the content of that section is `a = ?` which is 5 bytes long.

+## Placeholders as table names

+This parser supports placeholders as table name.
+That is something invalid in regular SQL but it's useful in query building.

+For example, parser can parse `SELECT * FROM ?` and expose `?` as a placeholder which can later have inline subquery or something else.

 ## Installation

 Clone this repository and within do the following.